gatadev/Todo_App/README.md

 # Todo_App
-# This application shows tasks added,
+# This application shows tasks added
 # Tasks completed
-# Tasks deleted also delete tasks.
+# Tasks deleted
 # Time when task was completed
 # send email notification about the completion